egemeric/go-http/README.md

 my first golang code

 ## Works on http://127.0.0.1:8008/
-**you have to run executable files on prejects root folder**(move exec file from bulid, to upper dir) it runs arm & x86_64 you dont have to install any package.
+**you have to run executable files on prejects root folder**(move exec file from bulid, to upper dir) it runs arm & x86_64 you dont have to install any package or Databases.
 but because of the windows's filepath architecture it doesn't work now on windows :D
 ### URLS: